Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field

-We firstly present the normalized autocorrelation function at $Q=20$, $h=12.5$, $\beta=0.2$ in $16\times16$ square lattice in Fig. (\ref{fig:cor}).
-We can clearly find when $h_j/h=1$ ("J-SSE" method), the autocorrelation function is the largest.
-The ratio of smallest autocorrelation function is close to $0$ (we can not determine the exact ratio).
+We firstly present the normalized autocorrelation function at $Q=20$, $h=12.5$, $\beta=0.2$ on $16\times16$ square lattice in Fig. (\ref{fig:cor}).
+We can clearly find when $h_j/h=1$ (``J-SSE" method), the autocorrelation function is the largest.
+The ratio of the smallest autocorrelation function is close to $0$ (we can not determine the exact ratio).